Portland Premises Liability Lawyer

 Common Premises Liability Claims

 In some cases, homeowners may be liable for accidents that occur on their property.
 Under some circumstances, trespassers injured on private property may be able to bring premises liability claims against homeowners.
+Our Portland homeowner liability attorneys can help.

 If an individual is injured on a property because an element on that premises was improperly constructed, that injured individual may be able to bring a claim against the property owner, property manager, or the entity that constructed the defective element.

 Apartment and rental property managers are responsible for the safety and wellbeing of their tenants as far as it depends on them.
 Landlords should take care to fix all dangerous conditions on the property, such as replacing smoke detectors, updating old wiring, and maintaining guard rails.
+We can help hold landlords responsible.

 Slip & Fall Accidents